 - Don't push too hard.
 Be encouraging but not forceful.
 Don't make demands.
 People who are depressed feel overwhelmed as it is.
 If you're always pushing, a person with depression may pull back more.
 So if your friend or loved one declines your invitations, don't force the issue.
 Instead, just give it a little time and then ask again.
 Be persistent but gentle.

 - Encourage your loved one to stick with treatment.
-It's key that your loved one with depression stay on his or her medication and get regular checkups.
+It's key that your loved one with depression stay on any prescribed medications and get regular checkups.
 He or she may also need encouragement to eat well, get enough sleep, and stay away from alcohol and drugs.
 You could also offer to go with your loved one to therapy or health care appointments.

 - Create a stable environment.
 Reducing stress around the home can help a person with depression.
 Try to get your loved one on a schedule, so he or she knows what to expect each day.